The Ultimate Klipfolio Cheat Sheet

 Summary - Use this Klipfolio cheat sheet whenever you build.
 It includes top functions and components used when Klip building.

 The Klip Editor is where you create and edit Klips.
-You can also create data sources in the Klip Editor.
+You can also set up data sources in the Klip Editor.

-There are 18 different components available to use for building your Klips.
+There are 18 different components available for building your Klips.

 Presentation components

-The Separator compnent is a line that’s used to create visual separation between components in a Klip.
-It can be positioned vertically or horizontally and helps to organize content, differentiate between components, control white space around components, and add visual impact to the overall appearance of a Klip.
+The Separator component is a line that creates visual separation between components.
+Position it vertically or horizontally to organize content, differentiate components, control white space, and enhance overall appearance.

 Bar/Line Chart

-The Bar/Line Chart component displays a comparison of values in either a bar or line chart form (or a combination of the two).
-It’s great for comparing metrics as well as showing trends over time.
+The Bar/Line Chart component displays value comparisons in bar or line form (or both).
+It's ideal for comparing metrics and showing trends over time.

-This horizontal Bar Chart uses an inverted Bar Chart to show zero as a reference point between positive and negative numbers:
+Use a horizontal Bar Chart (inverted) to show zero as a reference point between positive and negative numbers.
+A stacked Bar Chart visually aggregates categories into groups.

 Table